 Dealer Termination / Franchise / Securities

 John Doe v John Doe Auto Repair Franchise, AAA Arbitration.
 2017.
 Former Franchisee sued for alleged violation of non-compete with fee-shifting provision in franchise agreement awarding fees to prevailing party.
 Former Franchisee had merely leased former franchise premises to a new tenant that competed.
-Franchisor settled on the eve of the arbitration hearing by dropping claims and paying a port of our client's fees.
+Franchisor settled on the eve of the arbitration hearing by dropping claims and paying a part of our client's fees.

 Flynn Beverage Inc. v.
 Joseph E. Seagram & Sons, Inc., United States District Court Central District of Illinois, Rock Island Division, Judge McDade.
 1992-1994.
 Wrongful termination of 27-year liquor distributorship involving statutory and common law franchise claims.
 Represented Flynn Beverage.
 Sought over $2 million in damages and recovery of attorney fees.
 Seagram's fifty-page motion to dismiss denied.
 See 815 FSupp 1174.
 The case settled: terms confidential.
 Opposing counsel: David W. Ichel (Simpson Thacher & Bartlett) and T. Mark McLaughlin (Mayer Brown Rowe & Maw).